 “In addition, we’re investing in defending our customers, with over 800 customers defended in 2017.
 But it’s not just about detecting fraud – we’re also investing in preventing fraud from happening in the first place by screening all new and existing customers.”

 If you’re looking for protection against fraudsters while you drive, dashcams are a great way to prove that you weren’t at fault in an accident.
-Our free Aviva Drive app offers an easy-to-use dashcam feature.
-It will automatically detect collisions and save the footage involving the accident, which you can send directly to our claims team from the app.

 Read more about what we’re doing to fight fraud.